(Disclosure: Some of the links below may be affiliate links)

-For this particular simulation, I am going to use different portfolios and different withdrawal rates.
-In all simulations, I am going to use a yearly rebalancing.
+For this particular simulation, I use different portfolios and different withdrawal rates.
+In all simulations, I use a yearly rebalancing.
 If you wonder why, take a look at simulations of rebalancing in retirement.

-I am going to do the simulation for different numbers of years in retirement.
-I am going to start at 20 and end at 40 years of retirement.
+I do the simulation for different numbers of years in retirement.
+I will start at 20 and end at 40 years of retirement.
 Ideally, we would want to simulation with more years.
 But we only have 50 years of data.
 Simulating for more than 40 years would not yield results with any statistical quality.

 Retirement of 20 years

 Let’s see what were our chances of success in sustaining our portfolio for 20 years, in the last 50 years.